10 Random Acts of Kindness You Can Do Today

 It’s safe to say the world needs a little more healing energy and kindness.
 And that’s what this article is all about!

 What Kind Things Can You Do Right Now?

 So, get ready to open your eyes and your mind.
 Throw the doors wide open.
 Notice others outside of yourself.
 Breath in forgiveness and healing.
 And promote a wellness living lifestyle via the only person you can control - you.

-Here are 10 acts of kindness you can do today.
+In honor of Random Acts of Kindness Day on February 17th, here are 12 acts of kindness you can do today.
 Bring the world up around you.
-You can make a difference.
-Every little bit counts!
+Yes, you can make a difference!
+Remember, every little bit counts.

 Ask the cashier at the store or the attendant at the gas station.
 They likely ask this question day-in and day-out, but rarely get asked it themselves.
 Or even ask a friend.
 It shows you genuinely care about their feelings.
 And if they aren’t good - talk it out or send good wishes their way.
 It’s one tiny thing you can do to make someone’s day a little bit better.

 Thank a friend, a coworker, or that stranger who held the door for you.
 It means a lot.
 And gratitude benefits you as well.
 When you are thankful for the things and people around you, it helps you appreciate your life more.
 You focus less on what you’re missing and more on what you have.
 And what you have is really all that matters right now.

 2. Reach out to a friend or family member you haven’t talked to in a while.